kelseyabreu/biomastersCampaign/README.md

 [Massive sequoia forest, one tree towers above all others]

 MR. BIOMASTER (via scanner):
-"The plant communication interface is working perfectly!
-This tree has been standing for over 3,000 years!"
+"The plant communication interface is activating.
+Woah, this tree has been standing for over 3,000 years!"

 ANCIENT SEQUOIA (via scanner, slow and deep like roots):
 "I have stood here for 3,200 years.
 I have recorded every drought,